theory/justatheory/content/post/postgres/mini-summit-five.md

     *   *Steven Miller* in chat: Have seen with chip specific optimizations like avx512

-*   Yurri: Some of our users are using Docker Compose to run everything together.
+*   Yurii: Some of our users are using Docker Compose to run everything together.
 However, I personally don't use Docker containers.
 This is part of the reason why the topic of this presentation is about universally buildable extensions.
 I try to make sure that all the extensions are